payingattention/linkjs/README.md

 (to local or remote targets).
 The goal is to create web apps which can be extended and customized by adding new code on the client-side.

+Link uses RequireJS but has no dependencies otherwise.
+It currently runs in-browser only; it'll be factored for server-side as well in the near future.
+To see it in action, go to (some link) or pull down a copy and open `examples/inbox/index.html`.

+*Note, none of that second paragraph is currently true.
+I'm still finishing up the refactor.*

 ## Usage

 In Link, Modules provide a set of routes: